codewith-samuel/COVID-19-Global-Data-Tracker-Project/README.md

 Download the Dataset:
-Download owid-covid-data.csv from Our World in Data.
+Download owid-covid-data.csv from Our World in Data https://docs.owid.io/projects/covid/en/latest/dataset.html.
 Place it in the project folder or update the file path in the notebook.